Emosapien

 A mental health progress note is clinical documentation that records what happened in a session, your clinical impression, and what happens next.
 It typically becomes part of the client’s medical records, so it should be professional, relevant, and written with the assumption it may be read by others involved in care (or in audits, depending on your setting).

-For a deeper dive on the nuances of quality documentation, check out our article on how to write psychotherapy notes that stay useful months later.
+For more on what makes a note defensible in a payer audit, see how to write psychotherapy notes that stay useful months later.

 • Why was today’s session clinically necessary?